coralogix/snowbit-integrations/SIEM & SaaS/Google Workspace/README.md

 3. For finalizing the integration, have Super Admin access to Google Workspace

 ## Deployment
-1. Fill the required fields in the `values.auto.tf` file
+1. Fill the required fields in the `values.auto.tfvars` file
 2. For `coralogix_domain`, choose either **Europe**, **India** or **US**
 3. Optional values are:
    1. For AWS: